ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Pattern_Matching.md

 Instead of writing length checks and index accesses, you describe the shape of the data you expect.
 This can be both clearer and less error-prone.

-**Type hints and static analysis:** If a variable is annotated with a sequence type of a fixed length (e.g.
+**Type hints and static analysis:** If a variable is annotated with a sequence type with a fixed length (e.g.
 `tuple[int, int, int]` for a triple), a corresponding sequence pattern (like `[x, y, z]`) naturally fits that structure.
 Static type checkers can verify that your patterns make sense given the declared types.
 For example, if a function parameter is `coords: tuple[int, int]`, then a pattern with two elements will always match, whereas a pattern with three would be flagged as possibly unreachable (since a tuple[int,int] can't have length 3).